Terminology Governance Guide

 There are two main options we have use cases for:

-B. PR based WITH optional curation and mandatory PRs; see options 2, 3, and 4 below.
+All are PR based WITH optional curation and mandatory PRs; see options 1, 2, and 3 below.

 Editors go to the term definition they want to use for C R U on the github.com user site of the target repo (which is controlled by Master).